 If you are using pesticides on vegetable crops, you especially need to make sure they’re safe and that they won’t cause harm to you when you eat those plants later on.

 The Truth About Natural Pest Remedies

-Beware of all the so-called organic or natural bug remedies out there.
+Beware of all the so-called organic or natural bug remedies or recipes out there.
 Just because someone calls something organic doesn’t mean it’s organic.
-Case in point- Dawn dish soap recipes to kill bugs and weeds is NOT organic or natural.
-Read the label on a bottle of Dawn and you’ll find there’s nothing organic about it.
+Case in point- Dawn dish soap recipes to kill bugs and weeds are NOT organic or natural.
+Read the label on a bottle of Dawn or other dishsoap, and you’ll find there’s nothing organic about it.